Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 Another sightline having a relative peak in scattering polarization is at offset (+0\farcs35, 0\farcs0), i.e., to the right (SW) of the origin and is also marked with a cross-diamond symbol in the images of Figure \ref{W3-pvecsPA-EAO+EAS}.
 Plots comparing the original and extended Aitken method fits to Stokes spectra at this scattering peak sightline are shown in Figure \ref{W3-AE+EAS-SPR} of the Appendix.
 The plots present a similar result: the Stokes spectra cannot be fit with just two components, whereas including the scattering polarization component produces an exact fit.
 This scattering peak sightline is offset 0\farcs3 NE from the secondary mid-IR source in W3 IRS5 (marked by a circled cross), which is the same distance and direction offset of the other scattering peak sightline from the brighter source NE of the origin.

 The difficulty of fitting Stokes spectra with the original Aitken method is mainly due to the elevated polarization often observed at 8.7 $\mu$m that cannot be fit with the Orion silicate template profiles, thus requiring an additional component that the scattering template profile provides.
 As the plots of Stokes spectra in Figures \ref{W3-AE+EAS-SPL} and \ref{W3-AE+EAS-SPR} show, in many cases even the Stokes parameters at 10.3 $\mu$m cannot be fit with just the two components based on silicate profiles of the original Aitken method.
-Not surprisingly, given the extra degree of freedom, the extended Aitken method is able to always fit three wavelengths of observations exactly.
-The three wavelengths used for imaging polarimetry, taken together, are pivotal to probing mid-IR polarization: the 10 $\mu$m band clearly probes the silicate absorption feature; the 12 $\mu$m band mostly probes emission from silicates; and the 8 $\mu$m band probes scattering or additional emission/absorption.
+Not surprisingly, the extended Aitken method is able to always fit three wavelengths of observations exactly.
+The three wavelengths used for imaging polarimetry, taken together, are pivotal to probing mid-IR polarization: the 10 $\mu$m band clearly probes the silicate absorption feature; the 12 $\mu$m band mostly probes emission from silicates; and the 8 $\mu$m band probes scattering or additional emission/absorption, as also suggested by the Bayesian approach in \cite{Loro16}.
 As Figure \ref{W3-pvecsPA-EAO+EAS}e shows, the extended Aitken method fit produces a decomposition with the absorptive component having the same morphology as the polarization at 10.3 $\mu$m, which is expected from the extreme silicate feature absorption.
-This results in PA distributions for absorptive and emissive components having a fixed angle difference, as shown in Figure \ref{PA-Diff-W3} of Section \ref{sec-PAD}.
-In the next section, we compare the results from analysis of imaging polarimetry with analysis of spectropolarimetry and show that the latter observations are also fit better with the three component model of the extended Aitken method.
+This results in PA distributions for absorptive and emissive silicate components having less deviation from a fixed angle difference, as shown in Figure \ref{PA-Diff-W3} of Section \ref{sec-PAD}.
+In the next section, we compare the results from imaging polarimetry with spectropolarimetry and show that the latter observations are also fit better with the three component model of the extended Aitken method.